Mig-uel/advanced-js/design-patterns-and-proxy-objects/notes.md

 - We can validate input, log function calls, cache results, and perform other operations using the Proxy Pattern.
 - Proxies can be used to add cross-cutting concerns to objects without modifying their behavior directly.
 - Proxies can be used to implement lazy loading, access control, logging, caching, and other functionalities in an application.

+## Real-World Examples of the Proxy Pattern

+1. **Lazy Loading**: Proxies can be used to implement lazy loading of resources, where the real object is only loaded when it is accessed for the first time.
+2. **Access Control**: Proxies can be used to control access to objects by restricting certain operations or properties based on user permissions.
+3. **Logging**: Proxies can be used to log method calls, property accesses, and other operations on objects for debugging and monitoring purposes.
+4. **Caching**: Proxies can be used to cache results of expensive operations and return cached values when the same operation is requested again.
+5. **Validation**: Proxies can be used to validate input data, enforce constraints, and perform data validation before allowing access to objects.